Detoxify: A framework for abusive text transformation using LLMs: Conclusion

 \section{Conclusion}

-We proposed a comprehensive framework for evaluating LLMs in the task of abusive text transformation.
+We presented Detoxify, a comprehensive framework for transforming and evaluating LLMs for abusive text transformation while maintaining the semantics and sentiment.
 Our evaluation framework featured n-gram analysis, keyword search, sentiment profiling, and semantic similarity assessments.
 Our investigation revealed both notable differences and similarities across the LLMs.
+Our results demonstrated that GPT-4o and DeepSeek shared notably similar results, which can be attributed to sharing similar bigrams and trigrams.
+Both models have a similar transformation rate, similar sentiment distributions, and the highest cosine similarity across all other models, suggesting a more balanced approach to detoxification without significantly distorting the original meaning.
+The respective LLMs performed well in detoxifying text, as evidenced by the keyword search analysis.

 We found that Groq stood out as the most distinct; unlike the others, it often restructured sentences with excessive positive phrasing, sometimes to the extent that the original context was lost or altered.
-This was reflected in several metrics where Groq showed the lowest successful transformation rate, the highest frequency of optimistic sentiments, and the lowest semantic similarity with the original input, as measured by cosine similarity.
+This was reflected in the results for the given datasets, where Groq showed the lowest successful transformation rate, the highest frequency of optimistic sentiments, and the lowest semantic similarity with the original input.
+Although our results demonstrate the strength of the LLMs for text detoxification, limited human evaluation motivates the extension of our current framework with human annotation, possibly with online crowdsourcing.